Authority and duties

 - Land development regulation.
 Hold public hearings to review all proposed text amendments to the LDC and make recommendations to the BCC regarding approval, particularly as to consistency with the Comprehensive Plan and other provisions of the LDC.

-- Hold quasi-judicial public hearings on proposed zoning map amendments (rezoning), vested rights, and planned unit developments (PUD), to review the established record of evidence in support of LDC criteria and make recommendations to the BCC regarding approval, particularly as to consistency with the Comprehensive Plan and LDC.
+- Quasi-judicial hearings.
+Hold quasi-judicial public hearings on proposed zoning map amendments (rezoning), vested rights, and planned unit developments (PUD), to review the established record of evidence in support of LDC criteria and make recommendations to the BCC regarding approval, particularly as to consistency with the Comprehensive Plan and LDC.

-- Any member appointed by an individual commissioner may be removed from office during his term by that commissioner, and any at large member may be removed by a majority vote of the BCC.
+- Removal and replacement.
+Any member appointed by an individual commissioner may be removed from office during his term by that commissioner, and any at large member may be removed by a majority vote of the BCC.
 Any voting member absent from four or more meetings within a 12-month period shall be removed by the BCC unless the absences are reported by the Planning Board chair as beyond the control of the absentee.
 The school board and Navy may replace their appointed representatives at any time and for any reason they determine appropriate.
 Any vacancy occurring during an unexpired term of a member shall be filled for the balance of the term according to the appointment and qualifications provisions applicable to that member.

-- The voting members shall elect a chair and vice-chair from among themselves.
+- Officers.
+The voting members shall elect a chair and vice-chair from among themselves.
 Terms of the offices shall be for two years, with eligibility for reelection.

 - (1) The board shall hold regular meetings for the consideration of business.
 Special meetings may also be held as the members may determine necessary, or at the call of the chair or Planning Official.
 All meetings shall be public and adhere to Florida Sunshine Law requirements.